Pippa Greenwood

-Pippa Greenwood is an English plant pathologist.
+Pippa Greenwood is an English plant pathologist and television and radio presenter.
 She appears frequently on the BBC's long-running Gardeners' World television programme and has been a regular panellist on Gardeners' Question Time on BBC Radio 4 since 1994.
 She also was the gardening consultant on the ITV series Rosemary and Thyme in 2003–2006.
+Greenwood was awarded an honorary doctorate by Durham University.

 Qualifications and career

+Greenwood was born in London.
 Greenwood studied at Durham University, where she trained as a botanist.
 She went on to gain an MSc in crop protection at Reading University in the 1980s.
-For eleven years she ran the Royal Horticultural Society's Plant Pathology Department at Wisley.
+For eleven years, from 1985, she ran the Royal Horticultural Society's Plant Pathology Department at Wisley.

+She began working for the BBC in 1988, beginning with the gardening slot on Daytime Live.
+She appears frequently on the BBC's long-running Gardeners' World television programme and has been a regular panellist on Gardeners' Question Time on BBC Radio 4 since 1994.
+She also was the gardening consultant on the ITV series Rosemary and Thyme in 2003–2006.
+In 2000–2002 she presented the series Growing Science on Radio 4.

+Greenwood writes gardening columns in Ideal Home Magazine and the Daily Mirror, and has written a number of gardening books.

 In 2007, Greenwood made a return visit to Durham University, where she was awarded an honorary doctorate.